cybersnow02/Debian-Update-ISO/README.md

 The ISOs Updates will be built against AMD64 and I386 Architectures.
 If you want to use something else, see below.
+Also, since Debian Trixie (13), the I386 Arch installation ISOs aren't distributed anymore (The full ISO set is not published anymore).
+It doesn't mean all the I386 packages are abandoned!
+There are still many packages and librairies available/built for I386 in the Debian Pool.
+Some programs rely on I386 Arch.
+So I recommend you also make the ISO-Update set for I386 Arch.
+You could need them one day for a particular task.
+You will notice, for Debian Trixie, that the ISOs Update sets produced for I386 will be less than half the size compared with the AMD64 ISOs set.
+This is normal.
+But for Debian Bookworm (12), the ISOs Update sets for both Arch will be about the same size.

 Let's start!